ElucidataInc/polly-docs/docs/Data Lake.md

 *   Principal Component Analysis (PCA)

+    Principal Component Analysis: Also known as PCA plot, it is used to see the overall differences between cohorts of interest, if a strong separation is found along x axis (PC1) then that means strong biological differences between cohorts of interest.
+One can also increase the number of genes considered in the PCA plot, as one increases the number of genes, it is bound to decrease the PC1 component.

 *   Boxplot Visualization

+    Boxplot can be really useful in understanding the distribution of expression within a dataset.
+For any downstream analysis such as differential expression or pathway analysis, the distribution has to be normal since they use tests which assume this distribution.

 *   Plots

+    A box and whisker plot (a boxplot) is a graph that presents information from a five-number summary namely lower extreme, lower quartile, median, upper quartile, and upper extreme.
+In this plot: the median is marked by a vertical line inside the box; the ends of the box are upper and lower quartiles; the two lines outside the box extend to the highest and lowest observations.
+It is useful for knowing the nature of distribution (i.e., skewed) and potential unusual observations.

 *   Heatmap

+    A heatmap is a graphical representation of data that uses a system of color-coding to represent different values.
+This heatmap shows the cohort wise mean expression of a particular gene.
+The samples are aggregated on the basis of a given cohort and the mean is calculated based on the cohort information.

 *   Differential Expression

+    Differential expression analysis means taking the normalised read count data and performing statistical analysis to discover quantitative changes in expression levels between experimental groups.
+For example, we use statistical testing to decide whether, for a given gene, an observed difference in read counts is significant, that is, whether it is greater than what would be expected just due to natural random variation.

 *   X2K Analysis

+    X2K infers upstream regulatory networks from signatures of differentially expressed genes.
+By combining transcription factor enrichment analysis, protein-protein interaction network expansion, with kinase enrichment analysis, X2K produces inferred networks of transcription factors, proteins, and kinases predicted to regulate the expression of the inputted gene list.

 *   Gene Ontology Plot

+    Gene Ontology Annotation Plot is a simple but useful tool for visualizing, comparing and plotting GO (Gene Ontology) annotation results.

 *   Enrichr

+    Enrichr, includes new gene-set libraries, an alternative approach to rank enriched terms, and various interactive visualization approaches to display enrichment results using the JavaScript library, Data Driven Documents (D3).

 *   GSEA

+    Gene Set Enrichment Analysis (GSEA) is a computational method that determines whether an a priori defined set of genes shows statistically significant, concordant differences between two biological states (e.g. phenotypes).

 *   Specific Pathway Visualization using Pathview

+    Pathview maps, integrates and renders a wide variety of biological data on relevant pathway graphs.

 ![Analyses possible](../img/Discover/image8.png)